Nawyahsree/Nawyahsree/README.md

 ### Hi there 👋

-I'm Nawyahsree, currently in my second year of B.Tech at "Kakinada Institute of Engineering and Technology(KIET) College I'm currently pursuing my B.Tech in the AID branch
+I'm Nawyahsree, currently pursing  in my second year of B.Tech at "Kakinada Institute of Engineering and Technology(KIET) College
+I'm currently pursuing my B.Tech in the AID branch
 I'm always eager to expand my knowledge and explore new advancements in these fields User